USS Nashville (PG-7): Spanish–American War

-Upon commissioning, Nashville joined the North Atlantic Fleet; and, as war with Spain became imminent after the sinking of the armored cruiser Maine, she was ordered to the Caribbean.
-She was credited with firing the first shot of the war when, upon sighting of the Buena Ventura, she fired a blank shot across the Spanish merchantman's bow.
-She captured four Spanish vessels from 22 April-26 July 1898, and assisted in cutting the undersea telegraph cable just off the shore of Cienfuegos, where many of her sailors and Marines were honored with Medals of Honor.
-Nashville remained on duty off Cuba until the war's end.
+Upon commissioning, Nashville joined the North Atlantic Fleet.
+As the Spanish–American War became imminent after the sinking of the armored cruiser Maine, she was ordered to the Caribbean.
+She was credited with firing the first shot of the war when, upon sighting Buena Ventura, she fired a blank shot across the Spanish merchant ship's bow.
+She captured four Spanish vessels between 22 April and 26 July 1898, and assisted in cutting the undersea telegraph cable just off Cienfuegos, Cuba where many of her sailors and Marines were honored with Medals of Honor for their actions during the Battle of Cienfuegos.
+Nashville remained on duty off Cuba until the war's end in August 1898.